-The multi download tool can be used to update multiple PLCs with firmware or an application at the same time.
+The multi download tool can be used to update multiple PLCs with firmware or with an application simultaneously.

 Firmware update with activated user management

-The PLC user management remains unchanged after a firmware update or downgrade.
+PLC user management remains active after a firmware update or downgrade.

-Due to a structural change in the PLC user management in firmware version 3.5 there are some limitations when updating the PLC firmware from a version 3.4 or lower to 3.5 or higher with activated user management.
+Due to a structural change in PLC user management starting with firmware version 3.5, certain limitations apply when updating PLC firmware from version 3.4 or lower to version 3.5 or higher with activated user management.

-The PLC firmware can be updated via Automation Builder.
+The PLC firmware can be updated using Automation Builder.

-This is required for commissioning the processor modules.
+This is also required for commissioning processor modules.

-New processor modules are delivered without pre-installed firmware.
-To guarantee the authenticity of the AC500 firmware, the processor modules are delivered with a bootloader only.
+A newly delivered CPU has no pre-installed firmware.
+To guarantee the authenticity of delivered AC500 firmware, processor modules are supplied with a boot loader only.
 A valid firmware must be downloaded to the processor module.
-After download, the PLC becomes operational.
+After the download, the PLC becomes operational.

 An Automation Builder project is open.